Feeds:

 Isa Duncan 1903

-Isadora Duncan, ca. 1903, wearing a signature neck scarf
+Isadora Duncan wearing a signature neck scarf

 After having met Scott Fitzgerald on the terrace of La Colombe D’Or, Isadora Duncan would live another full year.
 On the night of September 14th, 1927, she was riding in a open-top car with a friend in Nice, France, when the long, silk scarf she was wearing—her signature look was her long, silk scarf— became entangled in the spoke of one of the rear wheels, breaking her neck, dragging her backwards, and killing her instantly.